Skip to content

 • Parent Governor - Lauren Bilkhu-Smith

-• Parent Governor - Ben Horton
+• Parent Governor - Ben Houghton

 Register of Business Interests for the Governors of Pinxton Nursery School (Maintained) 2024-2025